-"7.67 - When dealing with a premises licence application for finished buildings, the licensing authority should not take into account whether those buildings have or comply with the necessary planning or building consents.
-Those matters should be dealt with under relevant planning control and building regulation powers, and not form part of the consideration for the premises licence.
-Section 210 of the 2005 Act prevents licensing authorities taking into account the likelihood of the proposal by the applicant obtaining planning or building consent when considering a premises licence application.
-Equally the grant of a gambling premises licence does not prejudice or prevent any action that may be appropriate under the law relating to planning or building.
+"7.65 When dealing with a premises licence application for finished buildings, the licensing authority should not take into account whether those buildings have to comply with the necessary planning or building consents.
+Nor should fire or health and safety risks be taken into account.
+Those matters should be dealt with under relevant planning control, building and other regulations, and must not form part of the consideration for the premises licence.
+S.210 of the Act prevents licensing authorities taking into account the likelihood of the proposal by the applicant obtaining planning or building consent when considering a premises licence application.
+Equally, the grant of a gambling premises licence does not prejudice or prevent any action that may be appropriate under the law relating to planning or building."

-2.7 Duplication with Other Regulatory Regimes
+2.8 Duplication with Other Regulatory Regimes